Dintero/Dintero.Checkout.WooCommerce.V2/readme.txt

 1. The plugin settings screen where you set up the details to connect to Dintero.

 == Changelog ==
+= 2022.12.08    - version 1.4.0 =
+* Feature       - Added a direct link in the order's meta box to the corresponding backoffice transaction.
+* Fix           - Fixed a JavaScript runtime error due to the shipping fields being unset.

 = 2022.11.28    - version 1.3.4 =
 * Tweak         - Removed link to Dintero from payment gateway icon to prevent accidental redirection.